 Spinalonga, once a place of exile, today a tourist magnet.
-The small fortress island in the northeast of Crete is surrounded by a mystical aura.
-Despite the suffering and the many human fates associated with the place, it attracts crowds of tourists as if by itself.
+A mystical aura surrounds this small fortress island in northeastern Crete.
+Despite the suffering and the many human stories associated with the place, it seems to draw crowds of tourists all on its own.
+Today, Spinalonga is one of the most visited historical sites in Crete.

-The history of the islet, which is only 440 m long, is so eventful that a bestselling book has made this corner of Crete internationally famous.
-100 years ago, the island served as a Leper colony of Crete, which meant lifelong banishment for many people, but more on that later.
+The history of this tiny island, just 440 meters long, is so eventful that a best-selling book brought this corner of Crete to international attention.
+A century ago, the island served as Crete’s leper colony, which meant lifelong exile for many people—but more on that later.

-In contrast to then, today every visitor may or must leave the island of Spinalonga Kalydon at the end of the day.
-In this article, we provide you with a lot of background information and the most important tips for your trip to Spinalonga:
+Unlike back then, today every visitor is allowed—or rather, required—to leave the island of Spinalonga Kalydon at the end of the day.
+In this post, we’ll provide you with plenty of background information and the most important tips for your trip to Spinalonga:

 - #1 Getting to Spinalonga